derFunk/UPU/README.md

 ---

 - Windows
 - Linux / Mac OSX with Mono.
-Example: $ mono UpuConsole.exe -i ../StoreKit_2012-04-10.unitypackage (You have Mono installed if you have Unity 3D installed :+1:
+Example: $ mono UpuConsole.exe -i TestPackage.unitypackage (You have Mono installed if you have Unity 3D installed :+1:

 Roadmap (Todos)
 ---